rokath/trice/docs/TriceUserGuide.md

       | `cat filename.log`                              | View a recorded log file.                                                                                                                     |
       | `trice l -p JLINK -args "..."`                  | Start Logging over RTT.
 Binary log files are collected in `./temp`.                                                                           |
       | `trice l -p FILEBUFFER -args logfile.bin`       | Play a recorded binary log file.                                                                                                              |
-    - It is recommended to add `trice i ...` as pre-compile step into the tool chain.
+    - It is recommended to add `trice insert ...` as pre-compile step into the tool chain.
-    - Hint: It is possible to add `trice c ...` or `trice z ...`  as a post-compile step, so that you can check in your project sources without IDs.
+    - Hint: It is possible to add `trice clean ...` or `trice zero ...`  as a post-compile step, so that you can check in your project sources without IDs.
 That is supported in v0.61.0 and later.
 This allows to use library sources with trices in different projects and the source code is not spoiled with IDs.
-- `trice` does not make any assumptions about the target processor - 8-bit to 64-bit, supports little and big endianness.
+- The command `trice` does not make any assumptions about the target processor - 8-bit to 64-bit, supports little and big endianness.
-- `trice` is compiler agnostic - it should work with any compiler.
+- The command `trice` is compiler agnostic - it should work with any compiler.
-- The vsCode is free downloadable and free usable, like the [`./examples/F030R8_inst`](../examples/F030R8_inst) project.
+- The vsCode is free downloadable and free usable, like shown in the [`./examples/F030R8_inst`](../examples/F030R8_inst) project.
-  - Even if you do not have such hardware, you can download ARM µVision MDK and compile the [`./examples/F030R8`](../examples/F030R8) project just to get started.
+  - Even if you do not have such hardware, you can compile the [`./examples/F030R8`](../examples/F030R8) project just to get started.
   - When adding or modifying `trice` macros inside [./examples/F030R8_inst/Core/Src/main.c](../examples/F030R8_inst/Core/Src/main.c) and recompiling you should see automatically changed ID numbers inside the code.
-- The test folder contains also vsCode Makefile projects as examples.
+- The test folder contains several vsCode Makefile projects and they are also usable as starting points for your configuration.
-- You can use Trice also inside header files but when running `trice insert` as pre- and `trice clean` as post-compile step, all files including these headers will be re-compiled every time, what may be too time consuming.
+- You can use Trice calls also inside header files but when running `trice insert` as pre- and `trice clean` as post-compile step, all files including these headers will be re-compiled every time, what may be too time consuming.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ###  2.5. <a name='Portit'></a>Port it

-_Hint:_ The easiest way is to use SEGGER J-Link with RTT as output.
+Trice shoeld be usable on any MCU with any compiler.
+On ARM MCUs the easiest way is to use SEGGER J-Link with RTT as output.
 Setting up UART transmission as alternative or additionally is also no big deal.

 Compare folders of one of these folder groups: